Reviews You Can Rely On

 Preferences and Practice

-How you use your headphones also matters.
-If you tend to listen to audiobooks or podcasts, you may want the mid-tones, between 100 and 300 Hertz, to shine.
-If you mostly listen to movies or EDM, you'll appreciate a strong bass line.
-Too much bass though, and that may be all you can hear.
-Enhancing treble a bit can pull out detail, too much tends to sound tinny.
-Keep in mind that it's much more important to have high-quality sound if you are a gamer or a critical listener of music and podcasts.
-If you're just jamming out during a run or a subway ride, other factors like comfort and noise isolation might come before sound quality.
+Enhancing the treble ranges a bit can pull out detail; too much tends to sound tinny.
+Keep in mind that high-quality sound is much more important if you are a gamer or a critical listener.
+If you're jamming out during a run or a subway ride, other factors like comfort and noise isolation might come before sound quality.

 That said, the best pizzerias produce a product that nearly everyone can get behind.
-The same is true for headphones.
+The same is true for earbuds and headphones.
 If you're not sure what you like, the Sound Gym is a great place to brush up on your critical listening skills.

 GearLab's House Curve